 This documentation aims to help people understand what are the features of the library and how they can use it.
 It presents some use cases and an overview of the library capabilities and overall design.

 Why this Generator?

-So, why would one opt for this Python Generator?
+So, why choose this Python Package Generator?